milleriishaun/mapCapsToEsc_ahk/README.md

 ### Use Cases

 - Escape key in Vim is too far.
-- Dual Key Remap does not already solve the problem(ie. when using the Vim emulator extension on Visual Studio Code).
+- Dual Key Remap does not already solve the problem(ie. when using the Vim emulator extension(vscodevim) on Visual Studio Code).
 - You would like to free up your mechanical keyboard Escape key for something else(ie. a custom keycap).

 ### Requirements